diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a designation
+    * a designation of the registered vehicle
-    * an informal description
-    * a technical description
     * an estimated cost

-* Selected data:
-    * a task category

 **Output Data:**

-* List of existing task categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)